F1iper/F1iper/README.md

 ### During the day - a husband and a caring father whereas at night I become a passionate Java developer.

-- 🔭 2022 goals: Streamline the present project and connect it to the front-end layer + 🔥 **Find a job in IT sector.**
+- 🔭 2022 goals: Improve the present project and connect it to the front-end layer + 🔥 **Find a job in IT sector.**
 - 📖 Present task: Learn Spring Security and Docker well enough to use it fluently.
 - 🚀 I have many hobbies, but the one I am really fond of is 📸 Aerial photography.
 - ⚡️ This is my [Portfolio][portfolio] (work in progress).